Latency Minimization for Multiuser Computation Offloading in Fog-Radio Access Networks: Simulation Results

-Fig.~\ref{fig:example1_b} shows the corresponding UE-Fog association and the task distribution after convergence of Fig.~\ref{fig:example1_a}.
+Figure~\ref{fig:example1_b} shows the corresponding UE-Fog association and the task distribution after convergence in Figure~\ref{fig:example1_a}.
 The arrow, which starts from UE and ends up at fog node, means that the UE offloads its task via the connected fog node.
 In particular, the solid black line means that the computation is performed at the fog node, and the blue broken line means that the computation is done at the cloud.
-From the figure we see that the UE-Fog association is not solely determined by the distance; i.e., UEs may offload their tasks to the fog nodes with larger distance.
+From the figure we have the following observations: First, the UE-Fog association is not solely determined by the distance; i.e., UEs may offload their tasks to the fog nodes with larger distance.
 For example, most of UEs offload tasks via the fourth fog node, because the fourth fog node has the most powerful communication and computation capability.
-From this example, it is demonstrated that Algorithm~\ref{algorithm:1} can adaptively assign the UE-Fog association according to the available communication and computation resources.
+Therefore, Algorithm~\ref{algorithm:1} can adaptively assign the UE-Fog association according to the available communication and computation resources.
+Secondly, when looking into the UEs connected with the fourth fog node, we found that the fourth fog node tends to locally perform the computation for those UEs with relatively ``easy'' tasks, i.e., smaller $D_k$ and $B_k$ such as UE1, UE2 and UE3, and forward the ``hard'' tasks to the cloud such as UE4, UE6 and UE7.
+This is intuitively reasonable, since the latency of completing the hard tasks is dominated by the computation latency rather than the transmission latency.